loomio/loomio-docs/en/src/user_manual/threads/intro_to_threads/index.md

 Threads have a wide range of uses - from a general discussion forum to running specific work-flow and decision-making processes.

-For example, you may frame a discussion on a particular topic, invite people to contribute their thoughts and opinions, and facilitate progress towards an agreed outcome.
+For example, you may frame a discussion on a particular topic, invite people to contribute their thoughts and share information, and facilitate progress towards an agreed outcome.

 Or you may invite people to participate in a particular decision, using a consent or advice decision-making process.